MobliMediaInc/Mobli-PHP-SDK/README.md

 This repository contains the open source PHP SDK that allows you to access Mobli from your PHP app.
-Except as otherwise noted, the Mobli PHP SDK is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)
+Except as otherwise noted, the Mobli PHP SDK is licensed under the Apache Licence, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html) Mobli PHP SDK is based on Facebook PHP SDK.

 You can perform requests as either a guest or as a logged in user. as a guest user you will be able to GET media such as popular photos, live media, etc..